Skip to main content

 Example: prodglobal-infos (using prefix "prod")

-Prefix can be used to differentiate environments (like production/test, ..) and instances for tenants.
+The prefix can be used to differentiate environments (such as production/test, ..) and instances for tenants.

-For example, if several countries participant, each country can have its own instance and share the services of the same cluster.
-Be aware that in this case the database credentials will be the same (an db account will manage all the instances databases of this service).
+For example, if several countries participant are involved, each country can have its own instance and share the services of the same cluster.
+Note that in this case the database credentials will be the same (a single MongoDB user account will manage the databases of all the instances).

 Database names (without prefix/instance):